hramos/react-native/.github/ISSUE_TEMPLATE.md

 <!--
   We use GitHub Issues exclusively for tracking bugs in React Native.
-  Please follow this template when preparing your bug report.
+  Please make sure to follow this template when preparing your bug report.
+Reports with insufficient information will be closed.
 -->

 (Describe your issue in detail.)